StyraInc/styra-run-sdk-js/README.md

 ## Policy Checking with HTML Attributes

+// will there be a case where it shouldn't have / prepended?
 Note: when querying a policy rule by path, the `authz` HTML attribute value _must_ have a leading '`/`'; e.g. `/foo/bar` is a valid path, whereas `foo/bar` is not.

 ### Disabling an HTML Node on Policy Decision